 Full-time students can complete the program in three years (assuming they take some courses during the Summer and/or Winter terms).
-Part-time students are advised to plan on taking two courses per semester prior to taking the practicum sequence.
-Part-time students are not required to take an internship during their third year but are expected to follow the program's sequential pattern over a longer period of time.
-All students must successfully complete the master's degree requirements within six years after beginning the program.
+Part-time students are advised to plan on taking two courses per semester before taking the practicum sequence.
+Part-time students are not required to take an internship during their third year but are expected to follow the program's sequential pattern over a longer time.
+All students must complete the master's degree requirements within six years after beginning the program.